3 Days in Stockholm, Sweden – The Perfect Stockholm Itinerary for First Timers

 You haven’t seen all of Stockholm until you’ve gotten outside of the central area and taken in some of the area’s natural beauty.

 If you’re visiting Stockholm during the summer, you’ll have plenty of daylight left in the day after the cruise.

 Head back to Ostermalm for an outdoor nightcap, and toast to time well-spent in Stockholm!

 There you Have it – The Perfect 3 Day Stockholm Itinerary!

 If you’re headed to Copenhagen on your trip, check out my post on the perfect Copenhagen itinerary!

 Need help packing for Europe?
-Check out my best packing tips for Europe (including the things you won’t want to leave at home)!
+Check out how to pack light for Europe (including the things you won’t want to leave at home)!